-- Foreign exchange risk; the Bank has estimated that to cover foreign exchange risk in 2021 - 2023, the amount of capital should be maintained in accordance with the scenario that gives the highest result (0.68% of the Bank's own funds); - The capital needed to cover the settlement risk assessed according to the approach described by the Regulation (EU) No 575/2013 of the European Parliament and of the Council as of 31.12.2020 was 0 euro, and the Bank assesses that there is no need to maintain capital to cover the settlement risk; - The Bank regularly, once a month examines, how market risk is affected by the financial instruments market liquidity.
+- Credit risk the Bank has estimated that to cover credit risk in 2022 2024 the Bank shall maintain capital according to the scenario that gives the highest result (8.61% of the risk-weighted value of the Bank's risk transactions). - Market risks: - Foreign exchange risk; the Bank has estimated that to cover foreign exchange risk in 2022 2024, the amount of capital should be maintained in accordance with the scenario that gives the highest result (0.8% of the Bank's own funds); - Settlement risk; the capital needed to cover the settlement risk assessed according to the approach described by the Regulation (EU) No 575/2013 of the European Parliament and of the Council as of 31.12.2021 was 0 euro, and the Bank assesses that there is no need to maintain capital to cover the settlement risk; - Position risk; the Bank regularly, once a month examines, how market risk is affected by the financial instruments market liquidity.
 All instruments of FVTOCI financial instruments portfolio were traded in liquid markets.
-Bank takes into account the fact that in the next three years, the Bank do not intend to increase the volume of FVTOCI financial instruments portfolio, portfolio maturity and quality; it is assumed that the new investments will be carried in financial instruments with similar maturity and quality. - Operational risk determining the amount of capital required the Bank takes into account the calculation done in line the basic indicator approach referred to in Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and amending Regulation (EU) No 648/2012, the results of the internal operational risk assessment, as well as stress test results and information that is gathered from data basis of operational risk events. - Interest rate risk in the banking book the Bank has estimated that in order to cover interest rate risk in the banking book in 2021 2023, the amount of capital should be maintained in accordance with the scenario that gives the highest result (13.34% of the Bank's own funds). - Concentration risk the Bank applies the simplified approach according to Regulations No. 209 on the Internal Capital and Liquidity Adequacy Assessment Process issued by the Financial and Capital Market Commission on 03 November 2020 to determine the relevant adequate capital.
-Loan portfolio concentration risk analysis is carried out for: - Individual concentrations; - Industry concentration; - Collateral concentration: - Currency mismatch.
+Bank takes into account the fact that in the next three years, the Bank do not intend to increase the volume of FVTOCI financial instruments portfolio, portfolio maturity and quality; it is assumed that the new investments will be carried in financial instruments with similar maturity and quality. - Operational risk determining the amount of capital required the Bank takes into account the calculation done in line the basic indicator approach referred to in Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and amending Regulation (EU) No 648/2012, the results of the internal operational risk assessment, as well as stress test results and information that is gathered from data basis of operational risk events.

+- Interest rate risk in the banking book the Bank has estimated that in order to cover interest rate risk in the banking book in 2022 2024, the amount of capital should be maintained in accordance with the scenario that gives the highest result (11.04% of the Bank's own funds).

+- Concentration risk the Bank applies the simplified approach according to Regulations No. 209 on the Internal Capital and Liquidity Adequacy Assessment Process issued by the Financial and Capital Market Commission on 03 November 2020 to determine the relevant adequate capital.
+Loan portfolio concentration risk analysis is carried out for:

+- Individual concentrations;

+- Industry concentration;

+- Collateral concentration;

+- Currency mismatch.